There are several reasons why the Florida Department of Highway Safety and Motor Vehicles [DMV] will suspend your driver’s license:

 The DMV Website lists several options to obtain your driving record online.

 Application of the Law and Rules

-When you have these documents you can scan (to PDF) and email them to me or fax them to me (go to my contact page).
+When you have these documents you can scan (to PDF) and email them to me or fax them to me ((407-841-9090).
 Please do not take pictures and send them to me.
 Upon receipt of the driving record and the Department letter (if available) a determination of what can be done to reinstate your driver’s license will be made.
 Please remember to send your contact information.